 nicotine replacement products

-, prescription medicines, and many other options.
+, prescription medications, and many other options.

 Adequate rest helps alleviate the fatigue commonly associated with MS.

 MS symptoms can be worsened when people are sick.
+If possible, try to avoid people who are sick.